fluree/docs.flur.ee/src/content/0.15.0/guides/examples/voting.md

 ## Voting

-This example outlines how users can vote on proposed changes to the database.
+This example outlines how users can vote on proposed changes to the ledger.
 At the end of the example, user will be able to propose changes, vote on those changes, and create various voting threshholds (minimum votes and minimum win percentage) for different predicates.
 There are various ways to enable a rule governance scheme, but this is one simple way.

 In our hypothetical example, let's say we've had a network that has been humming along quite smoothly, except that a few rogue users have adopted offensive usernames.
 Rather than relying on central authority to interpret and enforce community standards, we can create a voting mechanism for whenever a user wants to change their username.
 In practice, you might want to add rules that prevent users from using certain words in their usernames in the first-place, or initiate a voting process only after a complaint.
 As previously stated, this is a example is a backbone that can be built upon for real-life applications.